InesZenkri/To-do-List/README.md

 ## Features

-- Easily add tasks with a goal marker.
+- Easily add, edit and delete tasks.
 - Mark tasks as completed with a visually satisfying circle indicator.
 - Tasks automatically disappear upon completion, keeping your list tidy.
 - The tasks are stored in the browser's local storage, ensuring they persist across sessions.